← Back to Blog

 Income Tax Guidelines

-In addition to consumption taxes, it's essential to report your rental income.
-Use Form T776 to declare this income.
-For the 2024 tax year, self-employed individuals have until June 15 to file, while others must file by April 30 [11].
+Report rental income using Form T776.
+For the 2024 tax year, self-employed individuals file by June 15, while others file by April 30.
 The CRA advises using the accrual method to calculate rental income.

-• Keep records: Maintain detailed records of rental income and expenses for at least five years.
+• Keep records of rental income and expenses for at least five years

-• Know your deductions: Property taxes and maintenance costs may be deductible.
+• Property taxes and maintenance costs may be deductible

 Operating Your Rental